maher-naija-pro/fast-api-kube/README.md

     world traffic and ensure the system scales properly.

 - **Add Rollback Functionality for Helm and Alembic Migration:**
   - Implement rollback strategies for both Helm deployments and Alembic migrations to handle failed deployments gracefully.

+- **Auto increment helm version:**